Simple Motion [1/10]

 Exercise:

-This program draws a row of green discs, as it was demonstrated in the previous chapter.
+This program draws a row of green discs,

 The text after symbols << is called a single-line comment.
 Comments are ignored by the computer.

-This program draws one animation frame in each iteration of the for loop.
+This program draws one animation frame in each iteration of

 This program draws a moving disc leaving a trail.